D-Roberts/icd-gen/README.md

                 - issue with the right supervision and context treatment; architecture works fine on simple denoise with MSE.

+                - there might be an issue with the fused context - model learns to cancel each other out - reconceive context input after double check weights and grads on all layers.
+DyT is telling me something I think.

                 - now: make the simple synthetic task work.
                     - I am not certain the current patchify from timm is doing what I want.
 Check.
                     - save dataset to disk.
 Need to simplify as much as possible to debug the supervision signal.
-                    - first no context
-                    - there might be an issue with the fused context - model learns to cancel each other out - reconceive context input after double check weights and grads on all layers.
-DyT is telling me something I think.

-                    - change model now with task and datagen change to simple first (no context, no patches, image level, need new patchify and all layers changed and an unpatchify)

     *0. Code for models on the new patch structure datagen (priority 2)